 Acetyl glucosamine also has research demonstrating that it can have skin-brightening benefits, particularly when combined with the B vitamin, niacinamide.

-Most of the research concerning acetyl glucosamine’s effect on hyperpigmentation is from Procter & Gamble, and their Olay brand uses acetyl glucosamine in many products.
+Most of the research concerning acetyl glucosamine’s effect on uneven skin tone is from Procter & Gamble, as their Olay brand uses acetyl glucosamine in select products.
 Still, the research is compelling and the protocols are sound, so it can be applied to other formularies that utilize this ingredient.